ActiveCampaign/postmark-gem/README.md

 The Postmark Ruby library is licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) license.
 Refer to the [LICENSE](https://github.com/ActiveCampaign/postmark-gem/blob/main/LICENSE) file for more information.

+## Tests

+The [integration tests](https://github.com/ActiveCampaign/postmark-gem/tree/main/spec/integration) currently use a real  test email address, configured via `POSTMARK_CI_RECIPIENT`.
+The credentials for it can be found in the internal 1password vault under `Postmark - Ruby - Client Library - Account`.

 ## Copyright

 Copyright © 2022 ActiveCampaign LLC.